-5.D.6.
-Base flood Elevation and Floodway Data
+5.D.11.
+Floodway Encroachment

-- a.
-Floodway Data.
-In Zones A and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - b.
-Base Flood Elevation Data.
-Base flood elevation data is required for subdivision proposals or other developments greater than 50 lots or on 5 acres, whichever is the lesser, within unnumbered A zones.
+- In Zones A, A1-30, and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - In Zones A1-30 and AE, along watercourses that have a regulatory floodway designated on the Town's most recent FIRM or Flood Boundary & Floodway Map, encroachments are prohibited in the regulatory floodway which would result in any increase in flood levels within the community during the occurrence of the base flood discharge.